sebastianberge/chmod-master/README.md

 - Group
 - Public

-CHMOD-MASTER lets you calculate which chmod-command to use for what type of permission you need.
+chmod-master lets you calculate which chmod-command to use for what type of permission you need.

-## Legal
+## Information

 Made for fun, as there allready exists chmod-calculators.